-AsiaLENS is a series of free public film screenings and lecture / discussion programs -- organized by AEMS in collaboration with Spurlock Museum -- presenting recent documentary and independent films on issues reflecting contemporary life in Asia.
+AsiaLENS is a series of free public film screenings and lecture / discussion programs -- organized by AEMS and the Center for East Asian and Pacific Studies in collaboration with Spurlock Museum -- presenting recent documentary and independent films on issues reflecting contemporary life in Asia.

 Local and visiting experts introduce the films and lead audiences in post-screening discussions.

 All AsiaLENS screenings are FREE and open to the public.

 Fall 2018, screenings will be presented on the second Thursdays of September, October, and November at Spurlock Museum, located at 600 S. Gregory Street, Urbana, IL.

 Full schedule for Fall 2018 is listed below.

 Information on past screenings:Fall 2008, Spring 2009, Fall 2009, Spring 2010, Fall 2010, Spring 2011, Fall 2011, Spring 2012, Fall 2012, Spring 2013, Fall 2013, Spring 2014, Fall 2014, Spring 2015, Fall 2015, Spring 2016, Fall 2016, Spring 2017, Fall 2017, Spring 2018

 AsiaLENS Upcoming Fall 2018 Calendar:

 Art In Smog

 Online, post-screening discussion with one of the filmmakers.